cardano-scaling/hydra/docs/monthly/2023-08-monthly.md

 ## Roadmap

-This month, the team released version 0.12.0 and the project [roadmap](https://github.com/orgs/input-output-hk/projects/21/views/7) has been slightly updated to focus 0.13.0 on network resiliency and bump incremental commit and decommit in priority:
+This month, the team released  v.0.12.0, and the project [roadmap](https://github.com/orgs/input-output-hk/projects/21/views/7) has been slightly updated to focus 0.13.0 on network resiliency and bump incremental commit and decommit in priority: